TamNASAGuys/TimelineOfFTypeStarManim/README.md

 # Timeline of an F-Type Star

-This project uses the Manim library to Simulation Star.
-This is similar redstar229
+This uses the Manim library to Simulation Star with planet.
+That's similar redstar229

 ## Requirements